qwerty050/AngryBirds/README.md

 This project is an Angry Birds-style game developed for the Advanced Programming course, utilizing Java and LibGDX.
 The game combines engaging gameplay mechanics with technical implementation to showcase advanced programming concepts.

+## About

+Serialisation: A button in the pause menu is provided to save the exact state of the game, in the level select screen one can see the last 3 saved games and resume from there
+Points: Destorying structures gives you points and more points equal more start
+Abilites: Press spaceBar when the bird is launched to activate ability.
+Blue Bird splits into three and Black Bird explodes.

 ## Prerequisites

 - Java Development Kit (JDK)